Healthy Buildings Ordinance

 This ordinance builds off the existing Benchmarking Ordinance, which currently requires large buildings in Evanston to track and report their annual energy and water usage.

-To better visualize what the Healthy Buildings Ordinance entails, view IMT's graphic.
+To better visualize what the Healthy Buildings Ordinance entails, view Institute for Market Transformation's graphic.

 Healthy Buildings Ordinance Presentation: